By Angela Kotze, SEN Head Teacher (ECE)

 With the above in mind, here are ways we can support our children through these stressors and daily changes that have risen because of COVID-19:

-• Validate and acknowledge how your child is feeling.
+- Validate and acknowledge how your child is feeling.
 Depending on their age, your child will need to make sense of information and make sense of how they are feeling.
 Reflecting together helps them understand that what they feel is okay, no matter how big or overwhelming the emotion.
-Get creative with how you support this expression and reflection: brainstorming, mark making, story books and even imaginative storytelling to connect with yAll routines are seen as great opportunities for learning!our child can help them make sense of the situation.
+Get creative with how you support this expression and reflection: brainstorming, mark making, story books and even imaginative storytelling to connect with your child can help them make sense of the situation.

 Want to learn more about Early Childhood Education at YCIS?
 Visit our website or join us at an upcoming information session!